GCSEs: Bishop Stopford School, Kettering

-Students have been celebrating at Bishop Stopford School in Kettering today after receiving their GCSE results.
+Two students at Bishop Stopford School in Kettering achieved a clean sweep of grade 9s after receiving their GCSE results today.